- 17+ Best AI Writing Software Tools - January 9, 2024

 Follow my tips and you can replicate our successes.
 I promise.

-So I decided to start writing about my favorite marketing tool on earth: a landing page software tool called Instapage.
+It was then, I decided to start writing about my favorite marketing tool on earth: a landing page software tool called Unbounce.

-Slowly but surely, our pageviews on blog posts about Instapage began to climb.
-Google began to see me as an expert on landing page software and soon enough we ranked #1 for nearly every landing page software search term.
+Google began to see me as an expert on landing page software and soon enough Growth Marketing Pro ranked on page 1 for nearly every landing page software search keyword.

-My honest, unbiased and trustworthy reviews and musings were enough to convince Google and our readership of my deep understanding of the topic.
+My honest, unbiased reviews and musings were enough to convince Google and our readership of my deep understanding of the topic.

-Lo and behold, people began to purchase Instapage through my Instapage affiliate link on articles I wrote.
+Lo and behold, people began to purchase Unbounce through my Unbounce affiliate link on articles I wrote.

-For every user who purchased the Instapage product, we made 30% of the sale.
+For every user who purchased the Unbounce product, we made 30% of the sale.

-And guess what: last month we made $7,554 from Instapage affiliate sales alone!
+And guess what: last month we made $7,554 from Unbounce affiliate sales alone!
 Multiply that by 12 months = $90,648.
-Yup, we should minimally make $90k this year from Instapage — passively!
+Yup, we should minimally make $90k this year from Unbounce — passively!

-And Instapage is just one of our five biggest affiliate partners.
+And Unbounce is just one of our five biggest affiliate partners.